 For an agent to sell fixed annuities, they only need a life insurance license issued by their state of residence.
 Fixed annuities are primarily represented by five different products: single premium immediate annuities (SPIAs), longevity annuities (also called deferred income annuities or DIAs), fixed-rate annuities (also called multi-year guarantee annuities or MYGAs), qualified longevity annuity contracts (QLACs), and fixed index annuities (FIAs).
 Fixed annuities are categorized as a life insurance product, so a life insurance license is all that is needed to solicit and sell these types of strategies.

-Annuities are regulated at the state level, and each state has their own department of insurance.
-The National Association of Insurance Commissioners is the governing body over all of the states.
-Variable annuities are considered to be a security, and so they are also overseen by the SEC (Securities Exchange Commission) and FINRA (Financial Industry Regulatory Authority).
-I know it seems like a lot of oversight, but despite this oversight the annuity sales world is still considered the wild wild west where almost anything goes, especially concerning indexed annuities.
+Annuities are regulated at the state level, and each state has its own department of insurance.
+The National Association of Insurance Commissioners is the governing body that has jurisdiction over all of the states.
+Variable annuities are considered securities, and so they are also overseen by the Securities Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
+It seems like a lot of oversight, but the world of annuity sales is still considered something of a "wild west," where almost anything goes—especially concerning indexed annuities.

 Fixed Index Annuities

-My advice is to ask the selling agent about their financial background and do your own research on the internet concerning their qualifications.
-Tenure does not always equate competence, but it is a good gauge for at least a necessary basic financial foundation of knowledge.
+Ask any agent you're speaking to about their financial background, and do your research on the internet concerning their qualifications before making any decisions.
+Tenure does not always equate to competence, but it is a good gauge for at least a basic financial foundation of knowledge.
 Annuity agents (especially indexed annuity “specialists”) are becoming as common as people with their real estate license.
-They are a dime a dozen, and many shouldn’t be advising others on their retirement.
-Be careful out there, and make sure to interview many advisors and agents in order to find the right fit for your personality and financial situation.
+They are a dime a dozen, and they aren't all equally qualified to advise others on their retirement.
+Be careful out there.
+When in doubt, interview a wide range of advisors and agents to find the perfect fit for your personality and financial situation.